jesmithiv/jesmithiv.github.io/_posts/2016-07-31-exporting-math-to-english.md

 2. Teaching generalizations is more like giving a fish than teaching how to fish.
 It encourages memorization, [not individual discovery][bad].

-The approach I've adopted after years of processing overly formal notation is to rewrite for my students in plain English—or in practical examples whenever possible.
+The approach I've adopted after years of processing overly formal notation is to rewrite it for my students in plain English—or in practical examples whenever possible.
 Much like a well-designed graph, a formulaic concept is well represented when its audience knows what it means after rereading it as little as possible.

 [1]: http://blackhole12.blogspot.com/2016/07/mathematical-notation-is-awful.html?m=1